EVERYTHING YOU NEED TO KNOW ABOUT:

 Demolition of the existing roofing system down to the plywood deck.

-The very first step in the installation of a new shingle roof is to get rid of the system that currently exists on the roof.
+The very first step in the installation of a new tile roof is to get rid of the system that currently exists on the roof.
 Most tile re-roofs begin with a previously existing tile roof, which presents challenges unique to tile roof systems.

 During this stage, laborers are sent to the job site with special equipment to uplift the existing system and literally tear it off.
 This portion of the process creates the most garbage and debris, so during the process, it's advised to not walk around outside as stray nails may be present on the ground.
 It's also advised to never be outside during the actual demolition as laborers frequently throw heavy tile off the roof into the dumpster.